-The country paves the way for international students who complete post-secondary education in Canada wish to stay and obtain Permanent Canadian Immigration.
+The country paves the way for international students who complete their post-secondary in Canada to stay and obtain Permanent Canadian Immigration.
 Once they have completed their studies at an eligible

-Under the Post-Graduation Work Permit Program, international graduates can obtain three years open work permit, allowing them to work for any Canadian employer in any industry.
+Under the Post-Graduation Work Permit Program, international graduates can obtain three years of open work permits, allowing them to work for any Canadian employer in any industry.

-Must have studied full-time for the eight months preceding the completion of their program and must have graduated from:
+- Must have studied full-time for 8 months preceding the completion of their program and must have graduated from.

-Must apply for a work permit within 90 days of receiving written confirmation from their academic institution that they have met the requirements of their program
+- Must apply for a work permit within 90 days of receiving confirmation from their academic institution stating that they fulfill all the requirements of the program.

-The program of study must be a minimum of two years for the graduate to obtain the three years’ work permit
+- The program of study must be a minimum of 2 years for the graduate to obtain the three years’ work permit.

-If the program was less than two years but longer than eight months, the graduate can still obtain a work permit for the same duration as the program of study
+- If the program was less than 2 years but longer than 8 months, still the graduate is eligible to obtain a work permit for the same duration as the program of study.

 Applying for Permanent Residency